ipfs/specs/src/http-gateways/trustless-gateway.md

       "type": "string"
     },
     "b3checksum": {
-      "description": "A Blake3 hash (checksum) of the CAR stream (excluding the 0x00 byte and the metadata block)", "type": "string"
+      "description": "A Blake3 hash (checksum) of the CAR stream (excluding the 0x00 byte and the metadata block).
+The value should be serialized as a multihash with multibase prefix, preferably using Base58 encoding.", "type": "string"
+    },
+    "content_path": {
+      "description": "The url path in the request as executed by the gateway, e.g. `/ipfs/bafy1234/cat.jpg`.
+The query string MUST BE stripped from the path.", "type": "string"
     },
     "dag_params": {